The Importance Of Retaking Practice Exams [TrueLearn Data Lab]

 It’s important to take a high number of questions so your knowledge is all encompassing, this includes retaking practice exams.
 Because in order to maximize your study effectiveness, it is important to reinforce the new knowledge again and again.

-To recap, the learning curve indicates the rate of learning over time or effort.
+The learning curve indicates the rate of learning over time or effort.
 Your learning curve depends on many factors including the subject you are studying (is it easy or hard information to comprehend?), your study methods (are you actively or passively learning?), your mood, your focus level, and numerous others factors.

 Regardless of your chosen study method, it can be beneficial to revisit attempted questions to increase retention.
 In this Data Lab experiment, we are going to see how re-taking questions changes users’ performance.
 Our dataset includes more than 9,000 subscribers and over 8,000 unique questions for ABS Surgery, COMLEX Level 1, Level 2 CE, and Level 3.

-Retaking Questions To Retain More Information
+Retaking Practice Exams To Retain More Information

 - Questions taken at least once